ZhuochengLin/CS5500-A1-Node-Project/RESTfulServices.md

   * Easy to retrieve, add, and delete bookmarked tuit
   * Doable in MongoDB
 * Cons:
-  * Hard to retrieve all the users that bookmarked a certain tuit
+  * Hard to retrieve all the users that bookmarked a certain tuit, which needs a full scan on the database.
   * Impossible in relational database

 ### 2. Add "bookmarkedTuit" field to the User class and "bookmarkedBy" field to the Tuit class